From Market Intelligence to Evidence Discipline: The 10 Phases of a Complete GTM Strategy

 Phase 03 translates the value proposition into language that buyers actually respond to.
 This is where most companies fail — they describe features instead of outcomes, and they use the same messaging for every buyer segment.

 The messaging phase builds a complete brand voice architecture, vertical-specific playbooks with tailored language for each target industry, and competitive battlecards for the 5 most common sales scenarios.
 Every message is traceable back to a specific differentiator from Phase 02.
+The structural backbone is SCQA (Situation, Complication, Question, Answer) — a logic pattern codified by Barbara Minto during her McKinsey tenure and still the dominant framework in top-tier consulting communication (Minto, 2009).

 Key deliverables: Brand voice bible, message house framework, vertical messaging playbooks, competitive battlecards, objection handling guides.